Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Mediation analysis for the population intervention effects

 Decomposition as the sum of direct and indirect effects affords an interpretation analogous to the corresponding standard decomposition of the average treatment effect into the natural direct and indirect effects~\citep{pearl2001direct}.
 In particular, the direct effect arises from drawing a counterfactual value of $A$ from a post-intervention distribution while keeping the distribution of $Z$ fixed.
 The indirect effect arises from replacing the distribution of $Z$ with a candidate post-intervention distribution while holding $A$ fixed.
-Our proposed stochastic interventional effects have an interpretation similar to the interventional effects of~\citet{vanderweele2014effect}; moreover, while both effect definitions account for the presence of an intermediate confounder, our direct and indirect effects accommodate flexible, stochastic interventions on the exposure while those of~\citet{vanderweele2014effect} are limited to static interventions.
+Our proposed stochastic interventional effects have an interpretation similar to the interventional effects of~\citet{vanderweele2014effect}; moreover, while both effect definitions account for the presence of an intermediate confounder, our (in)direct effects utilize flexible, stochastic interventions on the exposure while those of~\citet{vanderweele2014effect} are limited to static interventions on binary exposures.
+By generalizing the effect definitions of \citet{diaz2020causal}, our proposed (in)direct effects include, as special cases, the natural (in)direct effects (under a static intervention on binary $A$ and no intermediate confounders $L$), the interventional (in)direct effects (under a static intervention on binary $A$ and a stochastic intervention on $Z$, allowing intermediate confounders $L$), and the stochastic (in)direct effects (under a stochastic intervention on arbitrary-valued $A$ and no intermediate confounders $L$).